Bucketlist Travels logo

 Aerial view of Mont Saint-Michel

 This tiny, 17-acre tidal island off Normandy’s coast houses over 60 historic monuments, arranged around an imposing abbey.
-The abbey’s history dates back to a Benedictine monastery set up there in AD 966, which was expanded and fortified over the centuries.
+The abbey’s history dates back to an AD 966 Benedictine monastery, which was expanded and fortified over the centuries.
+Thankfully, the island’s unique tidal access largely protected it from destruction, notably during wars with the English.

 Good for age: 8+